Cray-HPE/docs-csm/operations/network/management_network/validate_shcd.md

    > `-a` defines the architecture, this will be:
    >
    > - `v1` if the HPE Cray EX system is composed of Mellanox and Dell switches, typically with Gigabyte or Intel server hardware.
-   > - `tds` if the Cray system has Aruba switches with HPE servers **and NCNs are connected to the Aruba Spine switches**.
+   > - `tds` if the HPE Cray EX system has Aruba switches with HPE servers **and NCNs are connected to the Aruba Spine switches**.
    > - `full` if the Cray system has Aruba switches with HPE servers **and NCNs are connected to the Aruba Leaf switches**.

    ```bash